 - RAMSAY, R.H.L.M., It’s Not About Me: an autobiography (2002).
 The author challenged himself to write an autobiography without using first person singular pronouns (I, me, my, or mine).

 - SCRIBNER, Bartleby d’Ascoyne, Gulliver Jimson: A Catalogue Raisonné (1954).
-The crepuscular Jimson made the “angry young men” of Britain’s “Kitchen Sink” movement seem downright wholesome and optimistic.
+The crepuscular Jimson made the “angry young men” of Britain’s “Kitchen Sink” movement seem downright wholesome and upbeat.

 - SEALING, Batson D. (PhD), Our Savior Said: an anthology of Jesus’s utterances (1991).
-A translation from spurious Coptic texts — that is, the texts are spurious, not the Coptics.
+A translation from spurious Coptic texts — that is, the texts are spurious, not the Copts.

 - SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [unpublished typescript].
 The League of Decency shut down the first off-off-Broadway production of this play while the cast were still rehearsing at an unspecified and probably top secret location in the New Jersey “Meadowlands”.
 Though the characters are pronouns, their action involves a considerable number of impolite gerunds and lewd dangling participles.
 Adds new meaning to “figures of speech”.
 And serves as a handbook for those who’ve been advised to ignore anatomical issues and “Go fuck yourself!”

 - STRAKA, V.M., The Ship of Theseus, NY, Winged Shoes Press (1949).
 Last of the novels by Straka, it is part of a collection of all nineteen books, perhaps the library’s most valuable non-circulating volumes — under lock and key.
 The tip of a treasure.